Chorion: Parts

 The part of the chorion that is in contact with the decidua capsularis undergoes atrophy, so that by the fourth month scarcely a trace of the villi is left.
 This part of the chorion becomes smooth, and is named the chorion laeve (from the Latin word levis, meaning smooth).
 As it takes no share in the formation of the placenta, this is also named the non-placental part of the chorion.
 As the chorion grows, the chorion laeve comes in contact with the decidua parietalis and these layers fuse.

 The villi at the embryonic pole, which is in contact with the decidua basalis, increase greatly in size and complexity, and hence this part is named the chorion frondosum.

 Thus the placenta develops from the chorion frondosum and the decidua basalis.

 Monochorionic twins

 Monochorionic twins are twins that share the same placenta.
-This occurs in 0.3% of all pregnancies, and in 75% of monozygotic (identical) twins, when the split takes place on or after the third day after fertilization.
+This occurs in 0.3% of all multiple-birth human pregnancies, and in 75% of monozygotic (identical) twins, when the split takes place on or after the third day after fertilization.
 The remaining 25% of monozygous twins become dichorionic diamniotic.
 The condition may affect any type of multiple birth, resulting in monochorionic multiples.